MrIllas/Lightsteam-Engine/README.md

 ### Uniform list

-GLSL(401) has a total of 105 different uniforms due to the current engine capavilities not all uniforms are currently supported, only the most essential ones can be used and updated from the inspector.
+GLSL(401) has a total of 105 different uniforms due to the current engine capabilities not all uniforms are currently supported, only the most essential ones can be used and updated from the inspector.
 This is the list of supported uniforms:
  - bool
  - int/uint